johnboiles/projects/plumbing.md

 ### Layout

 There are several layout options.
 Here's a [good overview](https://www.finehomebuilding.com/2009/03/02/three-designs-for-pex-plumbing-systems).
-On one extreme there's trunk-and-branch where you use single big pipes that snake throughout the house and then smaller pipes branch directly off that pipe to go to the fixtures.
-On the other extreme there's the "home run" design where you have one big manifold near your hot water heater, and then you run individual pipes to each fixture.
+On one extreme there's trunk-and-branch where you use big pipes that snake throughout the whole house and then smaller pipes branch directly off that pipe to go to the fixtures.
+On the other extreme there's the "home run" design where you have one big manifold near your hot water heater, and then you run individual skinny pipes to each fixture.
 There's also designs in-between (sometimes called submanifold or logic plumbing).
 Trunk-and-branch is the traditional option, but it wastes a ton of hot water at the furthest fixture since there's a ton of water that needs to be cleared from the pipe.
 I opted for something mostly like a "home run" design except that some of the lines supply several fixtures.

 <a href="https://user-images.githubusercontent.com/218876/138947249-3f8913da-44d7-4358-a367-b2f60878969a.jpg"><img src="https://user-images.githubusercontent.com/218876/138947249-3f8913da-44d7-4358-a367-b2f60878969a.jpg" width="200" ></a>